-- · How will this work best optimize economic impact? - What tourism industry jobs will be created and/or supported? - Are economic benefits seen primarily at state, regional, or community/city level?
+- · How will this work best optimize economic impact? - What tourism industry jobs will be created and/or supported? - Are economic benefits realized equitably at a regional and community level throughout the state?

 Racial Equity Lens

 - What are the racial inequities that exist related to this work? - How might decisions around this work contribute to racial inequities and/or racial equities? - Who benefits from this decision?
 Who will be burdened by it? - How might unintended consequences contributing to racial inequities be mitigated as the decision is made and implemented?